 We collect personal data directly from you, for example when you apply for a service or a product, when you sign an agreement with the Bank or when you use various services and products.
-Data is also collected in connection with interactions you have with us, for example meetings, telephone conversations, e-mails, quality surveys or via our digital channels.
+Data is also collected in connection with interactions you have with us, for example meetings, telephone conversations, mails (electronic or physical), quality surveys or via our digital channels.

 The Bank uses video surveillance as part of our security work for the Bank’s employees and customers.
 It is used, for example, to prevent and investigate crimes, counter fraud, money laundering and other criminal activities, and to ensure your and our employees’ physical security.
 Video surveillance takes place in or immediately outside the Bank’s premises.
 Areas in which video surveillance is in operation are clearly signposted.
 Video surveillance may also be in operation on ATMs close to the Bank’s branches.
-If the Bank suspects a crime, video and sometimes sound are recorded.
+If the Bank suspects a crime, audio may also be recorded.

 Surveillance is permitted under the Swedish Video Surveillance Act (2018:1200), and it is deemed necessary to protect the Bank’s legitimate interest in appropriate security work.
 In assessing whether surveillance is to be used, we have taken personal privacy into account and determined that video recordings, and in certain cases sound recordings, entail a limited infringement of your right to privacy which is outweighed by the increased security provided by surveillance cameras in or immediately outside the Bank’s premises.

 Where a crime is suspected, personal data is processed to establish, support or defend a legal claim.
 We share video and audio recordings with authorities where required by law, such as when the recordings are needed as part of a criminal investigation.

 Video and any audio recordings are saved for up to 30 days.

 We record, save and potentially review telephone conversations for various purposes.
 This is done for the following reasons, for example: